7enderhead/antiweb/documentation/_sources/antiweb.txt

     def process_file(in_file, out_file, token, warnings):

 The output text will be written in the output file.
-If there is an output text, the function returns could_write as True
+If there is an output text, the function returns could_write as True.

 ::